hosgha/Interview/InterviewHandbook.md

 ### The four basic principles of object-oriented programming are:
 ![alt text](https://github.com/hosgha/Interview/blob/master/assets/images/oops-concept.jpg?raw=true).

-**Abstraction** Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system. <br>
-In the book "Object Thinking" by David West, The Author emphasizes that abstraction is the process of hiding the internal details of an application from the outer world.
- Abstraction is used to describe things in simple terms and create a boundary between the application and the client programs.
- It involves showing only relevant data and hiding unnecessary details of an object from the user.
- The main purpose of abstraction is to reduce programming complexity and efforts.
- The book also highlights that abstraction is implemented in OOPs through interfaces and abstract classes.
- They are used to create a base implementation or contract for the actual implementation classes.
- The book emphasizes that abstraction is a key concept in OOP that enables the user to implement more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden complexity.<br>
- Abstraction in the real world :<br>
-I’m a coffee addict.
-So, when I wake up in the morning, I go into my kitchen, switch on the coffee machine and make coffee.
-Sounds familiar?
-Making coffee with a coffee machine is a good example of abstraction.
-You need to know how to use your coffee machine to make coffee.
-You need to provide water and coffee beans, switch it on and select the kind of coffee you want to get.
-The thing you don’t need to know is how the coffee machine is working internally to brew a fresh cup of delicious coffee.
-You don’t need to know the ideal temperature of the water or the amount of ground coffee you need to use.
-Someone else worried about that and created a coffee machine that now acts as an abstraction and hides all these details.
-You just interact with a simple interface that doesn’t require any knowledge about the internal implementation.<br>
-<br>**Encapsulation** Hiding the internal state and functionality of an object and only allowing access through a public set of functions.<br>
-By definition, encapsulation describes bundling data and methods that work on that data within one unit, like a class in Java.
-We often often use this concept to hide an object’s internal representation or state from the outside.
-This is called information hiding.<br>
-The general idea of this mechanism is simple.
-For example, you have an attribute that is not visible from the outside of an object.
-You bundle it with methods that provide read or write access.
-Encapsulation allows you to hide specific information and control access to the object’s internal state.<br>
+**Abstraction** Abstraction in OOP is the concept of hiding the complex implementation details of a class and only exposing the necessary features and functionality to the outside world.
+It allows for the creation of simplified and easy-to-use interfaces for interacting with objects.<br>

+<br>**Encapsulation** Encapsulation in OOP involves bundling the data and methods that operate on the data into a single unit, while restricting direct access to some of the object's members.
+This ensures that the members are accessed and modified in a controlled manner, promoting a consistent interface independent of the internal implementation.
+Encapsulation helps in maintaining code integrity, security, and organization by preventing unauthorized access to an object's internal state.<br>

-<br>**Inheritance** Ability to create new abstractions based on existing abstractions.<br>
-inheritance is used in OOP to create a hierarchy of classes that share a set of attributes and methods, and it provides a powerful mechanism for code reuse and better code structure.<br>
+<br>**Inheritance** Ability to create new abstractions (Class, Abstract Class and Interface) based on existing abstractions (Class, Abstract Class and Interface).<br>inheritance is used in OOP to create a hierarchy of classes that share a set of attributes and methods, and it provides a powerful mechanism for code reuse and better code structure.<br>

-<br>**Polymorphism** Ability to implement inherited properties or methods in different ways across multiple abstractions.<br>
-olymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance. <br>
-There are two types of polymorphism: https://www.c-sharpcorner.com/UploadFile/ff2f08/understanding-polymorphism-in-C-Sharp/ <br>
+<br>**Polymorphism** Polymorphism in oop allows objects to take on different forms or behave differently based on the context in which they are used.
+It also enables derived classes to override specific functionality based on a common interface.
+There are two types of polymorphism: compile-time (static polymorphism), which uses method overloading, and runtime (dynamic polymorphism), which uses method overriding to implement. <br>

 Object oriented programming generally support **4 types of relationships**, which include **inheritance**, **association**, **composition**, and **aggregation**.